maxiwu13133/Discord-for-Teachers/docs/navigation-structure.md

 **Searching**

-Click on the search bar at the top right of the Discord interface.
-You can use keywords and filters to search for a specific message, such as `from:` to search a message sent by a specific user.
+**1.** Click on the search bar at the top right of the Discord interface.

+**Note.** You can use keywords and filters to search for a specific message, such as `from:` to search a message sent by a specific user.

 ---